As much as you might try, you cannot always plan life and what goes on. Accidents happen and situations arise where you need urgent dental care.

 As a general rule, the NHS is setup to be a little cautious, so where there is some uncertainty to just how severe a problem is, they may arrange an appointment with a dentist over the phone, set an appointment up at an emergency care centre or advise you go straight to accident and emergency.

 Avoid overplaying your symptoms just to get an appointment sooner.
 You could be restricting someone else who needs the care more urgently than yourself and places additional strains on valuable NHS resources.

-If you have a regular dentist you visit, you should telephone them first.
+If you have a regular dentist you visit, be that private or NHS you should telephone them first.